 In contrast, Thai Massage is based on working with energy lines.
-It is a more holistic approach which focuses on improving the body as a whole instead of working on segmented parts of it.
-It recognizes the inter-connectedness of the body, its conditions, and its healing mechanisms.
+It is a more holistic approach that focuses on improving the body as a whole instead of working on segmented parts of it.
+It recognizes the interconnectedness of the body, its conditions, and its healing mechanisms.

 Group #6 – Chiropractors looking for diversification

 Many chiropractors work with massage therapists, which is a good combination.

 Thai Massage is an even better combination than Western massage since it incorporates stretching elements which support chiropractic work very well.

 Some chiropractors choose to learn Thai Massage techniques themselves to add another element to their work.
 Thai Massage is by nature a therapeutic system, and it can enhance both chiropractic and physical therapy work.

 Group #7 – Therapists looking for better therapeutic skills